karine94/sql-projects/Yelp/Profiling & Analyzing of Yelp Database.md

-# Final work for the `SQL FOR DATA SCIENCE` course offered by Coursera
+# Final work for the SQL For Data Science course offered by Coursera

 ## Part 1: Yelp Dataset Profiling and Understanding